iBridges-for-iRODS/iBridges/docs/source/cli.rst

 Command Line Interface
 ======================

 iBridges also has a Command Line Interface (CLI).
-The CLI provides an even more simplified interface for uploading, downloading and synchronising.
+The CLI provides a simplified interface for uploading, downloading and synchronising compared to the Python API.
 It does not provide (nor intends to) all the features that are available in the iBridges API library.
 It is mainly there for users that are not familiar with Python and still want to download or upload their data using the interface, or if you need a simple iBridges operation in your shell script without having to create a new python script.